mathigon/textbooks/content/divisibility2/content.md

 ---

-By finding all the possible rectangular arrangements of 18 desks, we’ve also found all the ways to multiply to 18: 1 x [[18]], 2 x [[9]], and 3 x [[6]].
+By finding all the possible rectangular arrangements of 18 desks, we’ve also found all the ways to multiply to 18: 1 × [[18]], 2 × [[9]], and 3 × [[6]].
 Rotating the rectangle simply swaps the order.
-Show image of 3 x 6 rotating to make 6 x 3.
+Show image of 3 × 6 rotating to make 6 × 3.

 All of these numbers 1, 2, 3, 6, 9 and 18 are the [factors](gloss:factor) of 18 because they can be multiplied with another whole number to equal 18.
 Said another way, a factor of a number can divide into that number without a reminder.
 TODO definine "divisible"